Len K. Edwards, Captain, MPD Ret.

 Len is a nationally known speaker and trainer for such issues as child abduction, family abduction, children and drugs, and many other issues.
 He has presented training’s for:

 - The National Center for Missing and Exploited Children

 - Association of Missing and Exploited Children’s Organizations (AMECO).

 Len has won numerous awards in recognition of his work in Law Enforcement and, in particular, the area of children’s issues.
 Len has been the Executive Director for COMEC for twenty-five years, where his responsibilities make him responsible for the day-to-day operations of the nonprofit missing children’s agency.

 Alisa brings more than 15 years of telecommunications sales experience with her to State Systems Inc. She previously worked as an account executive with C Spire Wireless.
 She sits on the board of the Commission on Missing and Exploited Children and is a member of the Jackson Chamber in Jackson, Tenn., the Greater Memphis Chamber, and the Lipscomb Pitts Breakfast Club.

 Camilla Autry, Treasurer

 Camilla Autry, Retired Co-Owner of Autry Implements, is a professional businesswoman with over twenty years of experience in operations of a family-owned business.
-Her experience includes operational management regarding inventory acquisition and control, equipment repair/sales and marketing, non-profit volunteer and event planning.
-Camilla enjoys traveling, spending time with family and friends, church and working with COMEC.
+Her operational management experience includes inventory acquisition and control, equipment repair/sales and marketing, non-profit volunteer, and event planning.
+Camilla enjoys traveling, spending time with family and friends, church, and working with COMEC.
 She first came to COMEC seeking help for her granddaughter.
 Impressed by the services provided to her family, she joined the Board in January 2016.
 It is her desire that this worthy organization will be around for a long time, helping hurting families of Shelby County.